ibm-cloud-docs/schematics/deprecation-tf.md

 | Terraform v1.0  | March 2023 | June 2024 |
 {: caption="Deprecation timeline of Terraform version" caption-side="top"}

-You are suppose to migrate from your current version of Terraform to the latest available version at the right time.
+You are suppose to migrate your current version of Terraform to the latest available version at the right time.
 You can view the {{site.data.keyword.bplong_notm}} workspace configuration page and select the Terraform version that your Terraform configuration files are written.

-## Working with the latest version of Terraform
+## Recommendation
 {: #working-new-version}

 Follow these steps to continue working with the latest versions of Terraform in the {{site.data.keyword.bplong_notm}}.